-For this purpose it publishes the quarterly Environmental Bulletins and the Annual Environmental Report and makes further information available on its Internet home page.
+For this purpose it publishes the quarterly Environmental Bulletins and makes further information available on its Internet home page.
 Furthermore, the Airport is a member of the three official environmental commissions - the French Commission Consultative de l’Environnement, the Fluglärmkommission of the cantons of Basel-Stadt and Basel-Landschaft, as well as the Tripartite Environmental Commission in which equally entitled delegations from all three adjoining countries, from political life, the business community and the public, are represented.

 EuroAirport has recently made available two new tools: